 Operating CSBs and the BHA maintain their own buildings.
-Ownership and leasing arrangements vary for the 13 group homes funded through DBHDS and constructed in Health Planning Region V (Eastern Virginia) for individuals with intellectual disabilities who are leaving Southeastern Virginia Training Center.
+Ownership and leasing arrangements vary for the 13 group homes funded through DBHDS and constructed in Region 5 (Eastern Virginia) for individuals with intellectual disabilities who are leaving Southeastern Virginia Training Center.
 Similarly, DBHDS has approved funding of 13 homes for individuals who are leaving Central Virginia Training Center.
 Eight of these homes have been constructed; one is in the final design with construction to begin in the summer.
-No additional state funded and managed projects are planned at this time.
-The use of remaining funds to provide additional housing in the community utilizing alternative methods is ongoing.
+Additionally, Rappahannock Area CSB has built one home in Fredericksburg; Danville Pittsylvania Community Services was funded for its last home in 2015; and Horizon Behavioral Health was awarded funding for a four-bed home to come online in 2018.
+DBHDS has distributed funds for the development of community homes for individuals residing at Central Virginia Training Center.